-- (1) Contracts with the city or subcontracts under a city contract,
+- (1) Economic Development Incentive Agreements (including but not limited to 380s),

 - (2) Procurements with the city,

 - (3) Requests for Proposal (RFP),

-- (4) Requests for Information (RFI),

-- (5) Applications for zoning changes or preferred scenario amendment requests,
+- (4) Applications for zoning changes or preferred scenario amendment requests,

-- (6) Requests for special considerations for city services or a change in a Master Plan, Strategic Plan, or Comprehensive Plan,
+- (5) Requests for special considerations for city services or a change in a Master Plan, Strategic Plan, or Comprehensive Plan,

-- (7) Planned Development Districts applications (PDD),

-- (8) Public Improvement Districts (PID),
+- (6) Public Improvement Districts (PID),

-- (9) Municipal Utility Districts (MUD),
+- (7) Municipal Utility Districts (MUD),

-- (10) Conditional Use Permits (CUP),
+- (8) Conditional Use Permits (CUP),

-- (11) Tax Increment Financing, - (12) Economic Development Incentive Agreements, - (13) Variances considered by the Planning and Zoning Commission (P&Z) or Zoning Board of Adjustments (ZBOA), - (14) Warrants, - (15) Waivers, - (16) Development Agreements, - (17) Platting or re-platting of land for a development, - (18) or any special requests that are a deviation from the comprehensive plan or Land Development Code (LDC) including a request for alternative compliance.
+- (9) Development Agreements,

+- (10) Appeals to the City Council of decisions made by the Planning and Zoning Commission

+- (11) Special requests that are a deviation from the comprehensive plan or Land Development Code (LDC) including a request for alternative compliance.

+- (12) Alcohol Conditional Use Permits,

+- (13) Out of city utilities.

 Instances in which the above contracts, applications, and activities are part of a quid pro quo agreement or for benefit (as defined in Section 2.422) will qualify as action triggers.
 It may not be necessary to prove the intention to benefit in order to be a qualifying contract, application, or activity for lobbying registration.
-Not all variances, waivers, or the platting or re-platting of land automatically trigger lobbying registration (see Exceptions to Registration).